ResearchComputing/Documentation/docs/gateways/jupyterhub.md

  or...

-##### 3b. _Ceate a custom environment by cloning a preexisting environment_: Here we clone the preexisting Intel Python3 distribution in the CURC Anaconda environment, creating a new environment called _mycustomenv_:
+##### b. _Create a custom environment by cloning a preexisting environment_: Here we clone the preexisting Intel Python3 distribution in the CURC Anaconda environment, creating a new environment called _mycustomenv_:

  ```
  (base) [johndoe@shas0137 ~]$ conda create --clone idp --prefix /projects/$USER/software/anaconda/envs/mycustomenv